LizzyParkerPannell/Untargeted_metabolomics_workflow/content/06_Multivariate-analysis/02_Metaboanalyst.en.md

 [Metaboanalyst](https://new.metaboanalyst.ca/MetaboAnalyst/) is an online platform on which you can load, normalize, analyse and visualise your untargeted metabolomics data.
 Be careful though - there is a strong emphasis on detailed stats that are more appropriate for targeted analyses.

-> Metaboanalyst is interoperable with R - you can access the code with the button at the top left of the Results page
+> :bulb: Metaboanalyst is interoperable with R - you can access the code with the button at the top left of the Results page

 We will not provide a lot of details here because the [tutorials and documentation for Metaboanalyst](https://www.metaboanalyst.ca/MetaboAnalyst/docs/Tutorials.xhtml) are very good.